00Suman00/00Suman00/README.md

-🔭 I’m currently studying B.Tech in C.S.E.<br>📌I'm a driven individual focused on building AI-powered products and turning ideas into reality.<br>🖊️Also I am Interested in Web3 and Blockchain .<br>🖥️And I am into robotics and a lots of techs.<br>🕹️Also curious about design and constantly exploring ways to create better user experiences.<br>😃Always learning, building, and moving forward.<br>
+🔭 I’m currently studying B.Tech in C.S.E.<br>📌I'm a driven individual focused on building AI-powered products and turning ideas into reality.<br>🖊️Also I am Interested in Web3 and Blockchain .<br>🖥️And I am into robotics and a lots of techs.<br>🕹️Also curious about design and constantly exploring ways to create better user experiences.<br>😃Always learning, building, and moving forward.<br><br>📧Contact- swampsarkar1515@gmail.com<br>

 ## 🌐 Socials: